0xarc-io/analytics-sdk/sdk-docs/docs/script/installation-script.md

 That’s it!
 The 0xArc SDK will automatically detect wallet connections, referrer data, button clicks, page tracks and transactions that occur on your front-end.

-You will now have access to the 0xArc SDK instance via `window.arcx` anywhere in the app, in case you want to use any specific functionality described in the [SDK Usage](/docs/category/sdk-usage) section.
+You will now have access to the 0xArc SDK instance via `window.arcx` anywhere in the app, in case you want to use any specific functionality described in the [API Methods](/docs/category/api-methods) section.